AntJanus/WebDevelopment.META/Book/3-Getting Employed/7-portfolio-social-media-and-everything-else.md

 It's difficult to describe the benefits other than just the community and a place to disemminate your blog articles and showcase your work.
 Both of which may lead to potential employment.
 Outside of that though, you may find some cool stuff like other people's work that may inspire you, various cool apps and libraries you might want to use, discussions on the job of a web developer and so much more.
 The community can quickly become a huge part of who you are and what you do.

-If you have a question, feel free to ask and hopefully get good responses.
+If you have a question, feel free to ask and hopefully, you'll get good responses.
 There are several communities specifically geared toward CS careers (computer science) which can help you with your resume, with where to look and everything else.

 One last thing, a potential employer may look through your twitter history.
 This can be a good and a bad thing.
 I've had an employer go through my reddit history out of curiosity and that fostered an instant connection between him and I since I did the same with his account.

 It's, however, not a necessity.
 I've had a person attend my talk where I discussed how social media helped me land a job.
 Well, in fact, I worked with a co-worker who was hired on the basis of a twitter conversation.
-And she asked me how to go about being active on twitter and making a "personal" brand as a web developer when she doesn't really like it.
+At the talk, a design student asked me how to go about being active on twitter and making a "personal" brand as a web developer when she doesn't really like it.
 I answered her as honestly as I could: You don't *have* to do it.It may not even pay off for most people.

 ## Blogging and blogs